 UNIVERSITY OF KENTUCKY

 As the state’s flagship institution, the University of Kentucky is a catalyst for economic growth throughout Kentucky.
 UK President Eli Capilouto and his staff work closely with Commerce Lexington Inc. and supports several economic development functions through the University of Kentucky.
-See below for the divisions that the Bluegrass Business Development Partnership works with on a daily basis.

 UNIVERSITY OF KENTUCKY COLDSTREAM RESEARCH CAMPUS